 Antibiotics may not work if you don’t take the entire prescribed dose.
 This can also cause the infectious bacteria to become resistant to the medication, making them harder to treat.

 Until the treatment is done and your doctor tells you the infection is fully treated, don’t have sex.
-This will prevent you from spreading the infection to a partner.
-Even protected sex carries a risk of spreading bacterial infections.
+This will prevent you from transmitting the infection to a partner.
+Even protected sex carries a risk of transmitting bacterial infections.

 Home remedies for chlamydia symptoms